parsegon/math-css/README.md

 </div>
 ```

+If you ever need to enclose a fraction in a fraction in a fraction, it is optimal to use a de facto (x / y) notation - that helps with readibility anyway due the decreasing sizes of integer.

 Since derivatives are technically both a fraction and an operand, they behave like a fraction in MathCSS.
 For the term that is being derived, just follow the derivative with a `term` tag.
 For example:

 ```HTML